CreamyG31337/LLM-Micro-Cap-trading-bot/Experiment Details/Prompts.md

 Core Rules (follow exactly)
 - Budget discipline: No new capital beyond what’s shown.
 Track cash precisely.
-- Execution limits: Full shares only.
+- Execution limits: Fractional shares supported (Wealthsimple).
 No options, shorting, leverage, margin, or derivatives.
 Long-only.
 - Universe: Easily tradable (Preferably U.S. micro-caps, however that is not a hard rule.) micro-caps (<$300M market cap) unless told otherwise.
 Consider liquidity (avg volume, spread, slippage).
 You can use any sector you prefer.
 Some holdings may already exceed the 300M cap, but you can not add additional shares; you can only sell or hold position.
 - Risk control: Respect provided stop-loss levels and position sizing.
 Breaches will be flagged immediately.
 - Cadence: You get daily EOD updates.
 Deep research is allowed once per week (on Friday/Saturday).